-- b.
-Push the replacement fan assembly into the server/workstation until it clicks into place. - c.
-Connect the fan cable to the system board. - d.
-If the FAN LED is lit, reseat the fan. - 7.
-Install the cover (see "Installing the cover"). - 8.
-Start up the system, the system error light will either remain on or turn off.
-If the system error light remains on you will have to turn off the server/workstation to perform further troubleshooting.
+- 9. Replace the cover on the server; then, reinstall the server in the rack and connect all external cables and power cords.
+See "Installing the cover" on page 93). - 10.
+Start up the system.
+The system-error light will either remain on or turn off.
+If the system-error light remains on you will have to turn off the server to perform further troubleshooting.